 Yulara Accommodation and Services

 The township of Yulara operates a small range of accommodation and other service options.
 All accommodation is managed by the one company so pricing is high.
 There are different levels of accommodation which are all managed under the Ayers Rock Resort brand.
-The Ayers Rock Resort also includes a range of service shops including a supermarket, dining and tourism services.
+The Ayers Rock Resort (the link takes you to a PDF with a resort map and services information) also includes a range of service shops including a supermarket, dining and tourism services.
 A free shuttle bus connects each accommodation option and the main services area.

 - Sails in the Desert is a five star resort located in Yulara which offers suites and a range of rooms which accommodate up to 5 people.